mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 ```

 While using the Playwright test generator, I loved the simplicity of being able
-to use the UI to test the things that I wanted assure was actually working in
+to use the UI to test the things that I wanted to assure were actually working
-the UI, so from this aspect I found it really useful.
-The main downside I found
+in the UI, so from this aspect I found it really useful.
+The main downside I
-to using the test generator was that it wasn’t so simple to test that something
+found to using the test generator was that it wasn’t so simple to test that
-was visible, to get around this it required clicking on a non-interactive
+something was visible.
+To get around this it required clicking on a
-element and then adjusting the test to test the content rather than just
+non-interactive element and then adjusting the test to test the content rather
-clicking on the element.
+than just clicking on the element.

 ### More about components